Apprenticeships for 18 year olds

 Applicants also have to be aged 18 or above.

-WHAT QUALIFICATIONS WILL I RECIEVE
+WHAT QUALIFICATIONS WILL I RECEIVE

 Higher apprentices are awarded with a level 4 competence qualification, and a knowledge based certificate (likely to be a higher national diploma (HND), foundation degree or undergraduate degree).

 Degree apprenticeships (level 6/7) are the newest level of apprenticeship.
 These schemes have been developed through a collaboration between the Tech Partnership and universities.

 They are similar to intermediate, advanced and higher apprenticeships in structure.
 Degree apprentices work full-time for an employer, and study towards a full honours degree on the side.
 There are no tuition fees, and all degree apprentices receive a salary!

 A degree apprenticeship can last anywhere between three to five years, with a Bachelor's or Master's degree awarded on completion.

 The entry requirements set by employers can vary from scheme to scheme.
 The majority of employers look for applicants with at least two relevant A-levels.
 There are other programmes which have a set number of UCAS points as an alternative requirement, typically between 104-120.

 Employers also accept candidates who have completed lower level apprenticeships.
 If you have an advanced, or higher level apprenticeship under your belt, you may also be eligible for a degree apprenticeship!